lanyizi/RA3Bar-RA3Launcher/README.md

 [1]: In case you don't know how to load Mods: you need go to Control Center → Game Browser → Mod.
 To install a Mod, put them in `My Documents\Red Alert 3\Mods`.

 ## How to build
-If you are using MinGW64:
+If you are using MinGW64, you can build like this:

 ```
 g++ -c UserInterface.cpp -o UserInterface.o -Wall -std=c++17 -DUNICODE -D_UNICODE